ACINQ/eclair/docs/FAQ.md

 ## What does it mean for a channel to be "enabled" or "disabled" ?

 A channel is disabled if a `channel_update` message has been broadcast for that channel with the `disable` bit set (see [BOLT 7](https://github.com/lightning/bolts/blob/master/07-routing-gossip.md#the-channel_update-message)).
-It means that it the channel still exists but cannot be used to route payments, until it has been re-enabled.
+It means that the channel still exists but cannot be used to route payments, until it has been re-enabled.

 Suppose you're A, with the following setup:
 ```